open-source-at-illinois/meeting-notes-opendev-fa23/general/readme.md

 - Break tasks down into very small deliverables, PR for each deliverable
 - Associated task assigned on github projects.
 - Fetch/ pull procedure clearly outlined somewhere
+- Add clear tags to issues.
+Allows them to be found by others.